abu-shaif-khan/RESTfulbookerAPIAutomation/README.md

 - Any Misc Utils, Faker I
 - Database Connection My SQL connector Code
 - JDBC Connector code for the MYSQL data.

+### Mobile Testing
+- How to keep locators
+- Flows, E2E
+- Start the sessions and close the sessions
+- assertions are the same

+### BDD with cucumber
+- A extra layer of feature file of code